CheleaMihail/poetry-prose-site/content/translated-prose/second-prose.md

 ---
-title: The Penny Is Lost
+title: The Penny Is Lost by Emil Bezverkhny
 chapters:
   - chapter_title: Twenty One
     body: >-